syyao/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd /etc/hosts: display the content to the etc/paswwd and etc/hosts
 tail -n 10 /etc/passwd : display the last 10 lines to the /etc/passwd
 head -n 10 /etc/passwd : display the first 10 lines to the /etc/passwd
+head -n 3 iacta | tail -n 1 : display the third line of the file iacta